Dr. Hanne Blank Boyd

-Dr. Hanne Blank is a historian, writer, editor, and public speaker whose interdisciplinary work lies at the intersection of bodies, selves, and cultures.
+Dr. Hanne Blank Boyd is a historian and writer whose interdisciplinary work lies at the intersection of bodies, selves, and cultures.
 Her fascination with the ways bodies—and all that we experience and enact through them—help to create us as members of cultures with highly specific individual and social identities have led her to work on topics ranging from fatness to heterosexuality and feminist health to virginity.

-Currently a Visiting Assistant Professor in the Women’s and Gender Studies department at Denison University, Dr. Blank teaches courses including “Issues in Feminism,” “How Sexuality Shaped America,” “Women, Bodies, and the Making of Medical Knowledge,” and “Being Lesbian: Same-Sex Loving Women in the U.S. from 1800-2000” as well as advising advanced research.
+Currently a Visiting Assistant Professor in the Women’s and Gender Studies department at Denison University, Dr. Blank Boyd teaches courses including “Issues in Feminism,” “How Sexuality Shaped America,” “Women, Bodies, and the Making of Medical Knowledge,” and “Being Lesbian: Same-Sex Loving Women in the U.S. from 1800-2000” as well as advising research students.

-Dr. Blank lives in a small town in central Ohio with her husband, a liberal distribution of dogs and cats, and ever-expanding collections of books, fountain pen inks, lipsticks, and yarn.
+Dr. Blank Boyd lives in a small town in central Ohio with her spouse, a liberal distribution of dogs and cats, and ever-expanding collections of books, fountain pens and inks, lipstick, and yarn.
+Since 2016, Dr. Blank Boyd has also been committed to a social-media based activist project, the Reasons Not to Quit (#reasonsnottoquit), which provides daily doses of politically progressive, affirming mental and social health support to all via Twitter.

 “…informative, funny and provocative.”